TungstnBallon/bachelor-thesis-template-latex/PARKING_LOT.md

             - immer nur minimale Abweichungen
         - null in textspalten
             - ts hat leere strings
+    - string operators were not inlcuded because time.

 - TODO
     - how to cite images
     - give credit to napi-package-template
+    - fix `\Verb` and uml diagram spacing